-USTAAM has arranged an exclusive and interesting interview with Ms. Nausheen MUSHARRAF, alumni of department of Statistics University of Allahabad, batch 2017.
+USTAAM has arranged an exclusive and interesting interview with department of Statistics University of Allahabad, batch 2017.
 In 2019 she got admission in M.Phil in statistics in Delhi University under the guidance of Prof. Ranjita Pandey.
 She secured AIR 6th in ISS 2020.
 Currently she is in training at NSSTA.
 Previously she was working as Statistical Assistant in GTB hospital, GNCTD.